Cleaning the bathroom: Dirt and limescale don't stand a chance

 -

-Drying helps: Fittings on washbasins, in shower cubicles or bathtubs, as well as tiles and glass surfaces should therefore always be dried after use, for example with a microfibre cloth or a soft sponge.
+Drying helps: Fittings on sinks, in shower areas or bathtubs, as well as tiles and glass surfaces should therefore always be dried after use, for example with a microfiber cloth or a soft sponge.

 -